 - Try to eat well and drink plenty of fluid.

 However, if your symptoms become worse you should see a doctor.
 After talking to you and examining you, they may prescribe an antibiotic.
-The infection will usually clear within a few days of starting the antibiotic.
+They may suggest that you wait 24 hours before starting the antibiotics, if your symptoms are mild or have only just begun.
+The mastitis will usually clear within a few days of starting the antibiotic.

 Are there any possible complications?

 Occasionally, an abscess may form inside an infected section of breast.
 An abscess is a collection of pus that causes a firm, red, tender lump.
 This is thought to happen to between about 3 and 7 women with mastitis, out of every 100.
 If this happens to you, you will need to go to hospital for treatment.